tomconn/Kubernetes-Kind-CAPI-Cluster/README.md

 ```

 ## Usage
-- Your capi-management cluster (running in Kind) is now managing the lifecycle of your capi-workload-docker cluster (running in Docker containers via Rancher Desktop).
+- Your capi-management cluster (running in Kind) is now managing the lifecycle of your capi-workload-docker cluster.
 - You can manage the workload cluster by modifying the CAPI manifests (workload-cluster-docker.yaml) and applying them to the management cluster.
 For example, scale the MachineDeployment replicas.
 - Use kubectl with the appropriate KUBECONFIG to interact with either the management or workload cluster.
 - Refer to the Cluster API Book for detailed guides on advanced CAPI operations.